sap-tutorials/btp-dev-guidance/tutorials/prep-for-prod/prep-for-prod.md

     }
     ```

-You can learn more about authorization in CAP in [Authorization and Access Control](https://cap.cloud.sap/docs/guides/authorization).
+You can learn more about authorization in CAP in [CDS-based Authorization](https://cap.cloud.sap/docs/guides/security/authorization).

 ### Run a test build